jprchlik/ha_filament_tracking/README.md

-#A repo which analyzes Halpha filaments from the HEK
+#A program/script suite which analyzes Halpha filaments from the HEK

+The directory structure is as follows:

+#gong
+is the local copy of H alpha data from the GONG networkt